flame/blis/docs/Multithreading.md

 To summarize: In order to observe multithreaded parallelism within a BLIS operation, you must do *both* of the following:
 1. Enable multithreading at configure-time.
 This is discussed in the [next section](docs/Multithreading.md#enabling-multithreading).
 2. Specify multithreading at runtime.
-This is also dicussed [later on](docs/Multithreading.md#specifying-multithreading).
+This is also discussed [later on](docs/Multithreading.md#specifying-multithreading).

 # Enabling multithreading